dagullett/file_integrity_monitor.py/README.md

 # File Integrity Monitor

-A Python project that monitors file integrity by scanning directories, hashing files, and detecting changes.
+- A Python project that monitors file integrity by scanning directories, hashing files, and detecting changes.
+- Please note to update the file path/name for storing your json in your required directory.

 ## Current Features